NREL/floris/README.rst

 FLORIS
 ------
-The ``develop`` branch of the FLORIS repo represents a rework of the software as a general wind farm wake analysis tool.

 For questions regarding FLORIS, please contact `Jen Annoni <mailto:jennifer.annoni@nrel.gov>`_, `Paul Fleming <mailto:paul.fleming@nrel.gov>`_, or `Rafael Mudafort <mailto:rafael.mudafort@nrel.gov>`_.

-**NOTE: This FLORIS repository is under active development.
-Be aware that the implementation is not yet validated or verified.**

 Background and objectives
 =========================